bvaughn/react-virtualized/README.md

 #### Grid Example

 Below is a very basic `Grid` example.
-The grid display an array is objects with fixed row and column sizes.
+The grid displays an array of objects with fixed row and column sizes.
 (Dynamic sizes are also supported but this example is intended to be basic.)
-[See here](blob/master/source/Grid/Grid.example.js) for a more full-featured example including custom cell renderers, dynamic cell sizes, and more.
+[See here](blob/master/source/Grid/Grid.example.js) for a more full-featured example with dynamic cell sizes and more.

 ```javascript
 import React from 'react';